oapicf/pinterest-sdk/clients/typescript-fetch/generated/docs/PinsApi.md

 Delete Pin

    Delete a Pins owned by the \&quot;operation user_account\&quot; - or on a group board that has been shared with this account.   - By default, the \&quot;operation user_account\&quot; is the token user_account.
-Optional: Business Access: Specify an &lt;code&gt;ad_account_id&lt;/code&gt; (obtained via &lt;a href&#x3D;\&#39;/docs/api/v5/#operation/ad_accounts/list\&#39;&gt;List ad accounts&lt;/a&gt;) to use the owner of that ad_account as the \&quot;operation user_account\&quot;.
-In order to do this, the token user_account must have one of the following &lt;a href&#x3D;\&quot;https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\&quot;&gt;Business Access&lt;/a&gt; roles on the ad_account:  - For Pins on public or protected boards: Owner, Admin, Analyst, Campaign Manager. - For Pins on secret boards: Owner, Admin.
+Optional: Business Access: Specify an &#x60;ad_account_id&#x60; (obtained via [List ad accounts](/docs/api/v5/#operation/ad_accounts/list)) to use the owner of that ad_account as the \&quot;operation user_account\&quot;.
+In order to do this, the token user_account must have one of the following [Business Access](https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts) roles on the ad_account:    - For Pins on public or protected boards: Owner, Admin, Analyst, Campaign Manager.   - For Pins on secret boards: Owner, Admin.

 ### Example